Join me!

 How do I stop squirrels from digging up my bulbs?

 Squirrels love dirt and loose soil.
-So, after planting bulbs in lawn, you’ll notice that squirrels might come flocking to your garden.
+So, after planting bulbs in the lawn, you’ll notice that squirrels might come flocking to your garden.
 You can peg chicken wire down over your lawn for the first few weeks until the grass appears normal again.
 You can also sprinkle grass seed over the top to help encourage the grass to fill back in quickly.

 Planting at the right depth also means the squirrels might not dig that deep.
 I have a hard time picturing squirrels digging down 6 inches!